ScilifelabDataCentre/DataGraphics/README.md

    ```

 7. You mays use the command-line interface to create user accounts.
+   (See point 4 above for how to create an admin user in a different way.)
    This will also automatically load the index definitions to
    the CouchDB server, if not already done.
    ```